iAmMe27/Tahrovin/README.md

 ![Tahrovin Banner](img/Tahrovin.png)

 First things first: **this list contains adult content and you must be of legal age in your country.
 This means 18+ in most countries, 21+ in others.
-It is up to you to be sure of the age requirement in your country.**
+It is up to you to be sure of the age requirement in your country.
+Tahrovin is a collection of different mods from various sources, it does not reflect the views or opinions of any mod author's featured in the list.**

 ***Having issues with the modlist?
 [FAQ \& Common Issues](#faq--common-issues)***